ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

 We've configured our Ubuntu machine to now be both a web server and an SSH server, so let's just keep using this one and configure DNS on it.

 We will be using the __"bind"__ DNS program in this case.

+* Go to the bind config folder in `/etc/bind` and look at the files in it
+    - When referring to the name of the service that bind runs as for DNS, you will likely see "named" as its name.
+    - For our purposes let's just say that bind and named refer to the same service (named is technically a subset of the bind software suite)